pmcharrison/psynet-mirror/README.md

 The `monitor` module implements a monitoring page for Dallinger experiments.

+## Minimal demo of monitor

+This repository includes a minimal demo of the monitor route.
+You can launch this demo by running `dallinger debug --verbose` from the top level of the repository.
+You must have already installed the `dlgr_utils` package (see instructions above).

+## Adding the monitor to an experiment

 Suppose that you have already implemented an experiment in Dallinger, and you wish to add a monitor route.